mrhid6/SatisfactoryServerManager/README.md

 It is advised that SSM is installed on one of these operating systems.

 If you are running on a Windows 10/11 workstation make sure you have enabled Virtualisation in the BIOS.

+## Recommendations:
+During our testing we have found that running more than 4 server instances can be detrimental to dedicated server gameplay.

+We Recommend not installing SSM in a docker/container but rather on the Host or in a VM.

 ## How To Install / Update:
 **Debian / Ubuntu:**